 Rob explained that Mike was hired to lead software integration, automation and orchestration, performance monitoring and telemetry aspects of NGI.

-Mike gave his bio information and is supervising Karl Newell and Marc Feit.
+Mike gave his bio information and is supervising Karl Newell and Mark Feit.

 Steve Wallace and Paul Howell provided updates on two security related initiatives.